djpandit007/turbo-invention/Section2-CoreConcepts.md

 Deployment provides us the capability to upgrade underlying instances seamlessly.
 Deployment YAML file is similar to the Replica Set definition file.
 Only the `kind` needs to be changed to `Deployment`.

 ---

+## 30: Recap - Namespaces

+- `default` namespace is created automatically by Kubernetes when the cluster is first setup.
+- `kube-system` is another namespace created at cluster startup.
+It contains a set of pods and services for internal purpose.
+This is isolated from users to prevent accidental changes/deletions.
+- `kube-public` contains resources that should be made available to all users.

+Limit resources in a namespace by creating a resource quota.

+---